Find stats on top websites

 The U.S. Food and Drug Administration (FDA) is a federal agency responsible for protecting public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation's food supply, cosmetics, and products that emit radiation.
 The FDA also regulates the manufacturing, marketing, and distribution of tobacco products.

-U.S. Food and Drug Administration (FDA) Key Value propositions
+U.S. Food and Drug Administration (FDA) Key Value Propositions

 Safety